 Some dogs can also develop acute pancreatitis.
 This is a serious condition whereby the pancreas (a small organ in the gastrointestinal tract) becomes very inflamed.
 The pancreas is responsible for releasing enzymes that are responsible for helping with the digestion of fats on a normal day-to-day basis.

 Pancreatitis is a very painful condition creating marked abdominal discomfort.
-It can also contribute to other symptoms such as lethargy, vomiting, and diarrhea.
+It can also contribute to other symptoms, such as lethargy, vomiting, and diarrhea.
 Animals with pancreatitis are usually off their food and can become very dehydrated and sick.
 In my experience, most of these dogs do well with prompt treatment but can become very sick if their symptoms are ignored.
 Pancreatitis can sometimes be fatal.

 What Will My Veterinarian Need to Do?

-If your veterinarian would like you to bring your dog into the clinic then you should bring them down as soon as you can for an examination.
-Your veterinarian will look for any signs of dehydration such as dry pale gums, sunken eyes, or loss of skin elasticity.
-They will also assess your pet for any signs of abdominal discomfort as well as giving them a general check over.
+If your veterinarian would like you to bring your dog into the clinic, then you should bring them down as soon as you can for an examination.
+Your veterinarian will look for any signs of dehydration, such as dry pale gums, sunken eyes, or loss of skin elasticity.
+They will also assess your pet for any signs of abdominal discomfort as well as give them a general check-over.

 Milder cases of tummy upset may be treated with a bland diet for a few days.
 I might also recommend other symptomatic treatments such as antinausea medication or probiotics (good gut bacteria to help with diarrhea).

-They may also recommend diagnostic imaging such as X-ray or ultrasound to rule out other potential causes of vomiting and abdominal pain such as obstructions caused by foreign bodies (like food packaging, bones, toys, and bedding).
+They may also recommend diagnostic imaging such as an X-ray or ultrasound to rule out other potential causes of vomiting and abdominal pain, such as obstructions caused by foreign bodies (like food packaging, bones, toys, and bedding).
 Based on their symptoms, it can be easy to presume a dog has pancreatitis after eating bacon grease, but I have known cases where the dog has also eaten something else that the owner was unaware of.

 What Treatment Could My Dog Need?